fabien-marty/jinja-tree/docs/details-about-plugins.md

     """This is the abstract interface for FileActionPort adapters."""

     @abstractmethod
-    def __init__(self, config: Config):
+    def __init__(self, config: Config, plugin_config: Dict[str, Any]):
         """
-        Construct a new FileActionPort object given a configuration object.
+        Construct a new FileActionPort object given a configuration object and a plugin configuration dict.

-        The "action" plugin configuration block is available in: config.action_plugin_config

         Args:
             config (Config): The configuration object.
+            plugin_config (Dict[str, Any]): The plugin configuration dict.

+        """
+        pass

+    @classmethod
+    @abstractmethod
+    def get_config_name(cls) -> str:
+        """
+        Return the name of the configuration object.

+        For example, if we return "foo", it means that the configuration in the TOML file is located under:

+        [action.foo]
+        # ... some configuration ...

+        Returns:
+            The name of the configuration object.

         """
         pass